-In addition to covering yourself under the Medical, Dental and Vision Plans, you can also cover your eligible dependents, but generally only under the same option you choose for yourself.2
+In addition to covering yourself under the Medical, Dental and Vision Plans, you can also cover your eligible dependents, but generally only under the same option you choose for yourself.
+(Please see "Determining Primary Coverage" and its subsection, "Coordination with Medicare," in the Plan Administration at section for details on coverage provisions for individuals who are eligible for Medicare.)